Where I Belong (Revive album)

 Where I Belong is the debut full-length album by Australian Christian rock band Revive.
 It was released in October 2004 on Koorong, an independent record label, and produced by Phil Gaudion in Crystal Studios and Sony Studios.

 Background

-Revive members Tyler Hall on guitar and Dave Hanbury on vocals had played together as Me + Ty, in Sydney, New South Wales, at local churches and schools through 2003; they released a single, "Going Up?".
+Revive members Tyler Hall on guitar and Dave Hanbury on vocals had played together as Me + Ty, in Sydney, at local churches and schools through 2003; they released a single, "Going Up?".
 They were joined by Mike TenKate on drums and Rich Thompson on bass guitar, and became Revive in 2004.
 Hanbury recalled their first interstate trip to perform at a Queensland festival ended en route with a disabled van.

 By October 2004, they had released, Where I Belong on Koorong, an independent record label, as their debut album, which was produced by Phil Gaudion (from Paul Colman Trio) in Crystal Studios and Sony Studios.